justinzarate/justinzarate.github.io/README.txt

-Justin Zarate Template powered by HTML5 UP html5up.net | @ajlkn
+Strata Template powered by HTML5 UP html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)